andrewe03/hello-world/README.md

 I'd like to make another commit
 This is fun
-I'm adding even more info to fix the first issue
+I'm adding even more info to fix the first issue. <br/>
+ok, finally fixing the first issue.